 - Logic School Play (after school commitment Oct-Dec)

 Covenant Christian Academy requires all Logic School students to participate in one season of Athletics during the school year.
-Sometimes our students are involved in high-level, year-long sports/dance programs that conflict with the three athletic seasons at CCA.
-When that is the case students may request an Athletic Exemption Form from the Athletic Director.
+Some students may be involved in high-level, year-long sports/dance programs that conflict with the three athletic seasons at CCA.
+When this is the case, students may request an Athletic Exemption Form from the Athletic Director.
 CCA’s objective for Logic School Athletics is to provide a fun environment where our students can develop their athletic skills and knowledge and learn how to play the game!

 CCA teachers provide excellent academic support to students on an individual level.